-- 1. To facilitate the students to understand - a) the concepts of sensor - b) the concept of different principles of sensors - 2.
-To provide an opportunity to the students to enter into sensor research - 3.
+- 1. To facilitate the students to understand - a) the concepts of sensor science and technology - b) the concept of Sensor materials and different principles of sensing technology which are used at laboratory as well industrial level - 2.
+To provide an opportunity to the students to enter into sensor research and develop smart sensor devices. - 3.
 To create enthusiasm among the students to undertake research in sensors